-7 ((Property which is vacant)) Vacant property, except for dead storage of materials or 8 equipment of the conditional use, shall not be considered as being devoted to the authorized 9 conditional use.
-The expiration of licenses necessary for the conditional use shall be evidence 10 that the property is not being devoted to the conditional use.
-A conditional use in a multifamily 11 structure or a multitenant commercial structure shall not be considered as discontinued unless all 12 units are either vacant or devoted to another use.
+1. A permit to change the use of the property has been issued and the new use has equipment of the conditional use, shall not be considered as being devoted to the authorized conditional use.
+The expiration of licenses necessary for the conditional use shall be evidence that the property is not being devoted to the conditional use.
+A conditional use in a multifamily structure or a multitenant commercial structure shall not be considered as discontinued unless all